 The following Services are offered under this Access Arrangement:

-(a) Firm Service - Reference Service, as described in section 2.2; and
+(a) Reference Service, as described in section 2.2; and

 (b) Negotiated Services – non-Reference Services, as described in section 2.3.

 Transportation Agreement

 Service Provider will provide the Services on the terms and conditions set out in a Transportation Agreement for the relevant Service from time to time.
 The provision of the Services by Service Provider under a Transportation Agreement is subject to the User complying with its obligations under the Transportation Agreement.
 A pro-forma Transportation Agreement appears in Schedule 8.